The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 What Are Alternative Courses of Action (ACA) in a Case Study?

-This portion doesn’t provide the actual and optimal solution yet..
-Rather, it contains proposed alternatives that will still undergo an evaluation of their respective advantages and disadvantages to help you come up with the best solution.
+This portion doesn’t provide the actual and optimal solution yet.
+Instead, it contains proposed alternatives that will still undergo an evaluation of their respective advantages and disadvantages to help you come up with the best solution.

 What Is the Importance of Alternative Courses of Action (ACA) in a Case Study?

-It can be challenging to develop solutions that the firm can perform given its financial, logistical, and operational limitations.
+Given the financial, logistical, and operational limitations, developing solutions that the firm can perform can be challenging.
 By enumerating and evaluating the ACA of your case study, you can filter out the alternatives that can be a potential solution to the problem, given the business’s constraints1.
 This makes your proposed solutions feasible and more meaningful.

-How To Write Alternative Courses of Action in a Case Study
+How To Write Alternative Courses of Action in Case Study

 Here are the steps on how to write the Alternative Courses of Action for your case study: